 A relatively small bet made by a player out of position with the purpose to discourage an opponent from making a larger bet when checked to.

-A blocker is a card that make it impossible or less likely for an opponent to have a hand that includes that card.
-For example, if you have the ace of diamonds and there are two diamonds on the board it is less likely your opponent has a flush draw – especially if most suited cards in his range includes an ace.
+A blocker is a card that makes it impossible or less likely for an opponent to have a hand that includes that card.
+If you have the ace of diamonds and there are two diamonds on the board it is less likely your opponent has a flush draw, especially if most suited cards in his range includes an ace.

 A hand that can only beat a bluff.

 Board coverage refers to how well a player’s range hits the possible flop, turn and river cards.

 A pair with one of your hole cards and the lowest card on the board.